asaokamei/ScoreSql/README.md

 ScoreSql
 ========

-A SQL builder component, that is easy to use.
+A simple and easy SQL builder component.

+The objective is to make the construction of SQL statements easy, even for the complex statements with sub-queries and complex OR conditions.

 *   Uses named placeholder as default (well, no other choice),
 *   tested against MySql and PostgreSql.

+CURRENT STATUS: Beta.

+i.e. the API is still under design.

 ### license